-This was the long part of the process.
-I started by cutting all the sheets into 1 1/2 inch squares.
+This first step is the longest part of the process.
+Begin by cutting all the sheets into 1 1/2 inch squares.

 I found the easiest way was to go row by row.

-I started on the bottom left of the M, and then when it came to the middle where the letter went all the way across I did a couple rows and then down the right side.
+Start on the bottom left of the letter and move up.
+When the paper triangles came to the middle where the letter went all the way across I did a couple of rows and then down the right side.
 I did this to keep my rows straight.
 I didn’t want to work on both sides and then have them not line up when they met in the middle.

 Flip the letter over and with a craft knife trace around the letter and this will cut off all of the extra pieces.

-Ta Da!
 It looks so awesome!
-But I’m not done yet.
+But it’s not done yet.

-It is kind of hard to see in this picture, but I put a layer of Mod Podge over the top to seal it all together.
-I let the first layer dry for about 30 minutes and applied a second layer and let it dry.
+To seal all of those triangles, apply a final layer of Mod Podge over the top.
+Let the first layer dry for about 30 minutes, then apply a second layer and let it dry.

-I made geometric letters for my two girls and their names start with an M and an E. I didn’t want it to read “me” or “em” on their wall so I split it up by using the ampersand sign.
-I painted the ampersand with the same spray paint I used along the edges of the wood letters so they would all match.
+Since these letters were made for my two daughters, I didn’t want the wall to read “ME”.
+So I split it up by using an ampersand sign.
+We painted the ampersand with the same spray paint that was used along the edges of the wood letters so they would all match.

-When everything was good a dry I hung them in my daughter’s room.
-I love how they turned out, and do a great job of bringing some color onto their white walls.
+When everything was good and dry, the pieces were hung in my daughters’ room.
+I love how they turned out!